Finance (FIN)

 FIN 391.
 Finance Internship.
 3 Credit Hours.

 Finance internships give students the opportunity for supervised employment in an area where they can apply financial theories and principles.
-Interns work at least ten hours a week, meet periodically with a supervising faculty member, do research on their field of employment, and prepare a substantive report on work experience and research.
+Interns work at least ten hours a week, correspond periodically with a supervising faculty member, and prepare a substantive report on work experience and research.

 Prerequisites: Overall G.P.A. of 2.5 or greater, FIN 312, approval of a supervising faculty member, and approval of the department chair.